Onix-Systems/test-task-skeleton/README.md

 # Test task skeleton
 **Repository for test task for Ruby Internship 2022**

-As participant you should fork this repository, add needed code in file `test_skeleton.rb` and create contribute request to main repository.
+As participiant you should fork this repository, add needed code in file `test_skeleton.rb` and create contribute request to main repository.

 ***How to fork repository***